internetstandards/Internet.nl/documentation/Batch-resources.md

 Recommended: `2` (or nr. of CPUs/cores)

 Setting this to low will result in underutilisation of CPU resources.
-Setting this to high will not result in better throughput and just waste memory resources.
+Setting this too high will not result in better throughput and just waste memory resources.

 ### Worker concurrency (`WORKER_CONCURRENCY`):